keebio/keebio-docs/docs/iris-se-build-guide.md

 Before starting assembly of the board, check if there's any issues with the parts in the keyboard kit.

-First, unscrew the switch plate from the tray, and remove the poron piece from the tray.
+First, unscrew the switch plate from the tray, and remove the silicone plate support piece from the tray.

 See if silicone bumpers are installed on the bottom of the case trays.
 A pack containing 2 spare feet have been included with the case.